Wholesaling Real Estate Investing Strategy

 - The tax assessor’s office – search the tax records in your area and look for buyers that purchase more than 10-15 properties a year, or more.
 Contact them by mail, phone, etc.

 Overall, don’t get caught up trying to find deals and overthinking the mechanical side.
-Instead go out and meet some buyers in your local area and learn their criteria.
+Instead go out and meet some buyers in your local area and learn their criteria for rentals and fix & flips they purchase.

 How do you know if you are wholesaling a property at the right price?